kstenerud/concise-encoding/ce-structure.md

  * Leading collapsible whitespace is collapsible whitespace that occurs between the beginning of the line and the first non-collapsible whitespace character.
  * Trailing collapsible whitespace is collapsible whitespace that occurs between the last non-collapsible whitespace character and the end of the line.

-[CTE](cte-specification.md) encoders **MAY** add leading collapsible whitespace to content strings to make the document easier for a human to read.
+[CTE](cte-specification.md) encoders **SHOULD** adjust leading collapsible whitespace (indentation) in content strings to make the document easier for a human to read.

-**Note**: At the application level, content strings generally follow the same rules as [HTML content strings](https://www.w3.org/TR/html4/struct/text.html#h-9.1), but this is beyond the scope of Concise Encoding.
+**Note**: At the application level, content strings generally tend to follow the same rules as [HTML content strings](https://www.w3.org/TR/html4/struct/text.html#h-9.1), but this is beyond the scope of Concise Encoding.

-**Note**: Concise Encoding doesn't interpret [entity references](https://en.wikipedia.org/wiki/SGML_entity); they **MUST** be treated as regular text by decoders and never converted.
+**Note**: Concise Encoding doesn't interpret [entity references](https://en.wikipedia.org/wiki/SGML_entity); they are considered as regular text and **MUST NOT** be converted or processed by a CE decoder.
+Such interpretations are the domain of higher layers.

 **Example (in [CTE](cte-specification.md))**: